 I tend to write novels for adults about whatever subjects take my own fancy.

 I was delighted to be asked by David Fickling Books of Oxford to write for First Names, a new series of biographies for 8 to 12 year olds.
-Emmeline, the illustrated life story of Mrs Pankhurst the Suffragette, is published in the UK in August 2018, a century after British women started to secure the right to vote.
+Emmeline, the illustrated life story of Mrs Pankhurst the Suffragette, was published in the UK in August 2018, a century after British women started to secure the right to vote.

 I would also like to flag up a highly unusual history book by my partner, Decca Warrington.
-The Eleanor Crosses (The Story of Edward I’s Lost Queen and her Architectural Legacy) is published by Signal Books of Oxford in June 2018.
+The Eleanor Crosses (The Story of Edward I’s Lost Queen and her Architectural Legacy) was published by Signal Books of Oxford in June 2018.

 For years Decca kept telling me I should use in my adult fiction some fabulous medieval material which had been brought to her attention by an evening-class tutor.
 I kept saying yes, yes, one day – until finally, even though she’d never previously written for publication, she went ahead and wrote it up herself in this short, idiosyncratic volume.
 It has been very well received, with a fine review in the Times Literary Supplement.
 I’m in awe of what she has achieved and heartily recommend the book to historians and non-historians alike.

 This new title of mine appeared in August 2020.
 A historical novel for younger readers The Girl Who Said No To The Nazis is my first book for Pushkin Children’s, in their new True Adventures series.
 It has been a pleasure and a privilege to work on the story of the incredibly brave Sophie Scholl.